 Some of the power plants in the Chesapeake area affected by the Trump administration order include the Dickerson plant in upper Montgomery County, Maryland, the Morgantown plant in St. Mary’s County, Maryland, and Clover Station plant in Halifax County, Virginia.
 The Dickerson and Morgantown plants discharge into the Potomac River.
 The Clover Station plant discharges into the Staunton River.

-The Trump administration is rapidly moving to dismantle basic environmental and health provisions,” says Dr. Gwen DuBois, President of Chesapeake Physicians for Social Responsibility.
-“Our job is to stand up for the rule of law, to advocate for regulatory decisions based on sound science, and to push for complete transparency in government decision making.
-That is why we joined this lawsuit.” “
+The Trump administration is rapidly moving to dismantle basic environmental and health provisions,” said Gwen DuBois, MD, MPH, Chesapeake PSR president.
+“Our job is to stand up for the rule of law, to advocate for regulatory decisions based on sound science and to push for complete transparency in government decision-making.
+That is why we joined this lawsuit.”

-Earthjustice filed the lawsuit in the District of Columbia’s federal district court on behalf of the Sierra Club, the Waterkeeper Alliance, and Clean Water Action.
-Also joining the suit are the Environmental Integrity Project, PennEnvironment, Chesapeake Climate Action Network, Chesapeake Physicians for Social Responsibility, and Prairie Rivers Network, represented by the Environmental Integrity Project.
+Earthjustice filed the lawsuit in the District of Columbia’s federal district court on behalf of Sierra Club, Waterkeeper Alliance and Clean Water Action.
+Also joining the suit are the Environmental Integrity Project, PennEnvironment, Chesapeake Climate Action Network, Chesapeake PSR and Prairie Rivers Network, represented by the Environmental Integrity Project.

 If you would like more information on this lawsuit, please contact Tim Whitehouse at (240) 246-4492 or email@example.com.

 • • •